Canon M6 vs Nikon D3100

-The M6 is a recent model that features in the current product line-up of Canon.
-In contrast, the D3100 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D3100 was succeeded by the Nikon D3200.
+Both the M6 and the D3100 have been discontinued, but can regularly be found used on eBay.
+The D3100 was replaced by the Nikon D3200, while the M6 was followed by the Canon M6 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So how do things add up?
 Is there a clear favorite between the Canon M6 and the Nikon D3100?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (24 vs 14.2MP) with a 30% higher linear resolution.

 - Better video: Provides higher movie framerates (1080/60p versus 1080/24p).

 - Better live-view autofocus: Features on-sensor phase-detection for more confident autofocus.